metazhar-legion/meta-index/PROJECT_SUMMARY.md

 ## Project Overview

-The Web3 Index Fund is a decentralized investment platform built on blockchain technology that allows users to invest in a diversified portfolio of crypto assets through a single token.
+The Web3 Index Fund is a decentralized investment platform built on blockchain technology that allows users to invest in a diversified portfolio of crypto assets and real-world assets (RWAs) through a single token.
 The project implements the ERC4626 vault standard and features a comprehensive smart contract architecture paired with a modern React TypeScript frontend.

 ## Architecture